tseki88/waste-app/README.md

 The product itself and UI Designs belong to [Ashley Fong](http://ashleyfong.ca/), who I am working together with to make this app idea come to life.

-Currently in the process of finishing touches and reading about publishing the apps to Google Play and App Store respectively.
+Currently in the process of finishing touches and reading about publishing the app to Google Play.

 ## About the App